vassilux/toasterlovin.com/source/_posts/2013-08-20-asterisk-flowroute-and-sip-phone-equals-deskphone.markdown

 ---
 layout: post
-title: "Asterisk + Flowroute + SIP Phone = Deskphone"
+title: "How to configure Asterisk for your home office"
-date: 2013-08-20 14:04
+date: 2013-10-28 11:33
 comments: true
 categories:
 - Asterisk
 ---

+I work from home.
+Along with work comes frequent work-related phone calls.
+For a while I was taking work calls on my mobile phone, but having work spill over into my personal life was driving me nuts.
+I also tried a [Skype phone number][skype-number], but managing calls from my computer also drove me nuts.

+About a year ago, I determined that the right thing for me was a dedicated phone number that rang an actual telephone on my desk.
+It would have a decent speakerphone, a dedicated voicemail light, and actual hardware buttons for dialing -- all of those glorious things.

+And then I did a dumb thing.

+Instead of just paying for a normal phone line, which would run me about $20/month, I decided to buy phone service from a wholesale VoIP provider and roll my own [Asterisk][asterisk] installation.
+Thus began an odyssey in which I learned more about Asterisk and the telecom industry than any decent person should really know.

+All in the name of saving $17/month.

+But, as they say, every cloud has it's silver lining.
+And in this case it's that _you_ get to skip all the [terrible documentation](http://www.voip-info.org/wiki/view/Asterisk) and [obtuse telecom jargon](http://en.wikipedia.org/wiki/Direct_inward_dialing) and just _get this fucking thing done_.

-In this guide I'm going to show you how to:
+In a series of posts I'm going to show you how to:

-1. Purchase a phone number that people can dial
+1. Purchase a phone number that people can dial.
-2. Ring a phone on your desk when people dial that number
+2. Ring a phone on your desk when people dial that number.
-3. Route your outgoing calls to the PSTN
+3. Route your outgoing calls to the public telephone network.
-4. Setup a voicemail system that emails voicemail recordings to you
+4. Setup a voicemail system that emails voicemail recordings to you.
-5. Route 911 calls to your local emergency services
+5. Route 911 calls to your local emergency services.

-*This makes sense if you a) don't make many phone calls, b) already have a server running on the Internet, c) are happy configuring Asterisk.*

-I am a freelance web developer who works from home.
-As a result, I need to make and receive phone calls about work stuff on a fairly regular basis.
-About a year ago, I determined that a dedicated phone number which rang an actual telephone on my desk would suit my needs best.

-I had tried taking business calls on my mobile phone, but having business spill over into my personal life was maddening.
-I had also tried a [Skype phone number][skype-number], but I found managing multiple audio sources on my computer to be cumbersome.
-A desk phone with large physical buttons, a good speakerphone, and voicemail indicator lights sounded like an improvement.

-The only problem is that phone lines are expensive.
-When I looked at the time, everything I was finding would have cost me $20-$30 per month.
-While I can easily afford $30/month, my Skype number was costing me $5/month for unlimited usage within the US.
-Plus, there's the principle of the matter: phone lines are just data; they should not cost $30/month.
-Period.

-Around this time I saw [a presentation][asterisk-talk] by [Mike Frager][mike-frager] about using Perl to control [Asterisk][asterisk], which is open source software for creating phone systems.
-During Mike's talk, I learned that wholesale VoIP service is ridiculously cheap -- in the realm of my Skype number.
-You just have to know how to configure Asterisk and Mike's talk had run through a lot of the basics.

-Stupidly, I thought to myself, "How hard can this be?".

-I will spare you a bunch of bitching and moaning about what a travesty the Asterisk and VoIP resources Google surfaces are and just say that you are a lucky soul, indeed, to have walked down this path after me.
+These posts will assume that you know absolutely nothing about Asterisk, VoIP, or the telecom industry.

+_A note: I owe a debt of gratitude to [Mike Frager][mike-frager], who did [a presentation][asterisk-talk] at LA Perl Mongers about using Perl to control Asterisk, and Leif Madsen, Jim Van Meggelen, and Russell Bryant, whose book, [Asterisk: The Definitive Guide](http://ofps.oreilly.com/titles/9781449332426/), can be accessed for free on the web (as of the time of this writing)._

 [asterisk]: http://www.asterisk.org/
 [ubuntu]: http://www.ubuntu.com/